rjmfernandes/MicroTimestampConverter/README.md

 ```

 We see we are able to keep the results as they were although we lost the micros resolution cause of the sink issue first discussed here.

+**But again with new versions we can avoid that by using now the configuration parameters and avoiding the SMT.**

 ## With Date